 At some point, Johnny and Megan will finish high school and go to college, but neither will ever give up their dream of owning a genuine Fender Stratocaster.

 Cost is the second consideration mentioned above: Limited Edition Strats retail for about $1500.

-Now a senior in college, Johnny can afford the $600 down-payment, but not the out-the-door price.
-Here is where CrossCheck saves the day with payment processing solutions such as Multiple Check that simultaneously satisfies the needs of Johnny and the music store.
+Now a senior in college, Johnny can afford the $600 down payment, but not the out-the-door price.
+Here is where CrossCheck saves the day with payment processing solutions such as Multiple Check that simultaneously satisfy the needs of Johnny and the music store.